ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ## Next steps
 {: #fs-view-next-steps}

 Mount your file shares.
-Mounting is a process by which a server's operating system makes files and directories on the storage device available for users to access through the server's file system.
+Mounting is the process by which a server's operating system makes files and directories on the storage device available for users to access through the server's file system.
 For more information, see the following topics:
 * [IBM Cloud File Share Mount Helper utility](/docs/vpc?topic=vpc-fs-mount-helper-utility)
 * [Mounting file shares on Red Hat Linux](/docs/vpc?topic=vpc-file-storage-mount-RHEL).
 * [Mounting file shares in CentOS](/docs/vpc?topic=vpc-file-storage-mount-centos).